daylanKifky/OnlyOffice-n8n/README.md

 4. Set **Destination Folder ID** to the target folder ID
 5. Choose **Conflict Resolution** strategy

+### Using the Webhook Trigger
+1. Add the **OnlyOffice Trigger** node to your workflow
+2. Select the **Events** you want to listen for (e.g., File Created, File Updated)
+3. Activate the workflow - the webhook will be automatically registered with OnlyOffice
+4. The workflow will trigger whenever the selected events occur in your OnlyOffice instance
+5. Access webhook data in subsequent nodes using `$json.event.trigger` and `$json.payload.title`

 ## Folder IDs

 - `@my` - My Documents folder